thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 We can't use `useValue` as provider recipe anymore, because we don't want to return the factory function, but rather what the factory function **returns**.
 And since our factory function has a dependency itself, we need to have access to dependency tokens, which is why we use `useFactory` and `deps`.
-If this is entirely new to you, you might want to read our article on [Dependency Injection in Angular 2](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html) before we move on.
+If this is entirely new to you, you might want to read our article on [Dependency Injection in Angular 2](/angular/2015/05/18/dependency-injection-in-angular-2.html) before we move on.

 Even though this would work, it's quite a lot of work and also very verbose.
 We can do better here.

 **The better way**

 Wouldn't it be nice if we could use constructor injection as we're used to it in Angular 2?
 Yes, and guess what, Angular has us covered.
-It turns out that a validator can also be a **class** as long as it implements a `validate(c: Control)` method.
+It turns out that a validator can also be a **class** as long as it implements a `validate(c: FormControl)` method.
 Why is that nice?
 Well, we can inject our dependency using constructor injection and don't have to setup a provider factory as we did before.

 Here's what our `EmailValidator` class would look like when we apply this pattern to it: